rbassett3/headpose_forensic/README.md

 ### HeadPose Forensics

-This repository is the implementation of the work used in our paper on ICASSP:
+This repository is the implementation of the work used in our ICASSP

-[Exposing Deep Fakes Using Inconsistent Head Poses]: https://arxiv.org/abs/1811.00661
+[paper]: https://arxiv.org/abs/1811.00661	"Exposing Deep Fakes Using Inconsistent Head Poses"